-Notice that the trend for public transport costs to increase faster than motoring costs has persisted in every Australian city, defying all counter-trends such as the increase in petrol prices after 2005.
+Notice that the trend for public transport costs to increase faster than motoring costs has persisted in every Australian city, defying all counter-trends such as the previous 2005—08 spike in petrol prices.
 Even in the 1990s, Melbourne’s public transport struggled to compete in price with 70 cents-a-litre petrol, but as the table shows, it’s only become less and less competitive with the passage of time.

 For example, taking just the period from 2000 to 2013, the average cost of public transport in Melbourne increased by 74% in constant dollar terms, and by nearly 20% in real terms (that is, factoring in the growth in CPI).
 Over the same period, private motoring costs grew by just 31% in constant dollar terms, and fell by 11% in real terms.
 Running a car in Melbourne has become cheaper, at the same time as public transport has become more costly relative to other goods and services.

 The Zone 1 cap has only partially compensated for this hike in public transport costs, and the saving will doubtless be eroded over time.
 Exactly the same happened with the abolition of Zone 3 in 2007: commuters from Zone 3 were granted travel on Zone 1/2 tickets for $46.60 (per 10-trip Metcard), yet this was still higher than the $46.00 cost of a Zone 1/2/3 10-trip Metcard just five years earlier in 2002.
-And as we see from the table, the overall increase from 2005 to 2007, including the effect of Zone 3 abolition, was still greater than in any city other than Adelaide.
+And as we see from the table, the overall increase from 2005 to 2008, including the effect of Zone 3 abolition, was only beaten by Adelaide and Brisbane.

-Most recently, the idea that our public transport is cheap was argued in a blog post by commentator Alan Davies (who blogs as The Urbanist).
-Davies recited figures from a Federal Government report suggesting that the ‘variable cost’ to households of commuting by car is $63 per week in the inner city and $82 per week in the outer suburbs, while the cost of commuting by public transport is just $36 and $41 per week respectively.
+The idea that our public transport is cheap was also argued in an interesting blog post by commentator Alan Davies (who blogs as The Urbanist), using figures from a Federal Government report suggesting that the ‘variable cost’ to households of commuting by car is $63 per week in the inner city and $82 per week in the outer suburbs, while the cost of commuting by public transport is just $36 and $41 per week respectively.
 This however overlooks a number of difficulties with using the raw government (BITRE) figures: